 The Boston album isn't a great test since it sounds like there are some tape losses from the remastering from aging analog tapes.
 The album was also remixed by creator Tom Scholz, which makes direct comparison with the original difficult, but the original CD definitely sounds much worse overall, despite the degradation of the master tape which was used to do the recent remix and remaster.
-(As an aside I enjoyed the Guitar World interview with Scholz who refuted the label of "corporate rock sound" for the first Boston album, when in fact it was recorded and mixed entirely in his basement as a personal labor of artistic love.
-There was zero input from any corporation in the making of the first album.)
+(As an aside I enjoyed the Guitar World interview with Scholz who refuted the label of "corporate rock sound" for the first Boston album, when in fact it was recorded and mixed entirely in his basement as a personal labor of artistic love.)

 Selecting the ASIO driver in Foobar2000 is done under File -> Preferences -> Playback -> Output -> Device.
 It's slightly inconvenient to change audio drivers for playing DSD, but perhaps worth it for slightly better fidelity with DSD source material.
 That said, I don't plan to buy more DSD; it was mainly an experiment borne of curiosity.
 Well recoded PCM can be very good, and I'm not convinced that the massive ultrasonic peaks inherent in DSD are desirable, even if they can be filtered out effectively in the digital domain.
 Radical transformations needed for DSD encoding and filtering may have effects in audible ways.